junxit/us-congress-code/title-07/chapter-3/sec-87j.md

 ### References in Text

 The enactment of this section, referred to in subsec. (a), means Oct.
 24, 1988, the date of enactment of Pub.
 L. 100–518.
 The Federal Advisory Committee Act, referred to in subsec. (b), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 ### Amendments